Blog

 • Avoidance of bankruptcy

 This is an option that is commonly adopted when a payment arrangement is not affordable.
-This is an integral part of the tax debt relief Canada measures to many Canadians particularly when handling large balances.
+This is an integral part of the debt relief canada cra measures to many Canadians particularly when handling large balances and dealing with revenue canada collections.

 4. Bankruptcy as a Last Resort